kedro-org/kedro/docs/source/course/index.md

     - 3.4.
 Turn your Kedro project into a Docker container
     - 3.5.
 Deploy your Kedro project to Apache Airflow
 - Part 4: Continue your Kedro journey

+You don't need to register for the course and you can skip around the sections to find help on a particular area as you pick up the skills needed to build your own Kedro projects.